 It’s very flavourful even without the dip.
 Highly addicting and goes well with the Wexford Wheat Beer.

 YellowBelly’s Pizzas are wood fired rustic pizza.
-This is our pizza in the wood fire oven.
+This is our pizza being made in the wood fire oven.

 The dough was so good and it had a distinct taste due to the wood fire!
 So delicious!
 I’m very surprised to see this flavour of pizza in a brewery since it is something you’ll find in a gourmet restaurant.
 Lucky for me because this is one of my favorite pizza flavours!